25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 JavaScript has a runtime model based on an **event loop**, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks

 WEB API's are part of JavaScript Runtime but leave outside of the JavaScript engine.
-Like the DOM events, `setTimeout()`, `XMLHttpRequest()` etc.
+Like the DOM events, `setTimeout()`, `XMLHttpRequest()` etc

 - Event loop monitors the Message Queue and Execution Stack so that the first callback function can be pushed into the Execution Stack if the Execution Stack is empty